 While some of you may already be sold on these benefits and are social media rock stars, many of you are either avoiding it entirely or struggling to be successful with social media.
 And it is true: If you’re not careful, social media can turn into a time suck with little to no value.
 Taking the photos, editing the photos, choosing what to say about the photo and when to post it, researching hashtags, tagging other people in your posts, actually remembering to post it.
 Yeah, it can get overwhelming fast.

 And how do you even know to do all of those things in the first place?
-You got into distilling to make amazing spirits, not to be a marketer!
+You got into this to make amazing craft alcohol, not to be a marketer!
 I get it, and I imagine that for some of you just reading this far has begun to stress you out.
 But believe me, I’m here to help.

 Good Social Media Strategies Make for Good Results

 Like most things as a small business owner, if you have a good strategy in place you can minimize the time you spend on something while getting better results.
-So the question is: How do you manage social media effectively as a distiller?
-What are those key tips and tricks to keep your social media humming along while you tend to your stills and spend more time on what you’re passionate about?
+So the question is: How do you manage social media effectively as a craft maker?
+What are those key tips and tricks to keep your social media humming along while you tend to your stills, tanks, and barrels so you can spend more time on what you’re passionate about?

 1. Consumers connect with people and stories, not products or brands.